 - i.
-Administer the delivery of the academic programs of the Graduate School; - ii.
-Develop and administer curriculum design and content; - iii.
-Administer independent study and special topics; - iv.
-Approve and monitor off-campus, online, and distance education; - v.
-Approve external credit transfer; - vi.
-Design curriculum for new programs; - vii.
-Provide resources on good practice in teaching and PhD supervision; - viii.
-Design and implement co-curricular activities; - ix.
-Develop collaborative programs with other universities; - x.
-Develop and implement online teaching; - xi.
-Manage teaching resources including computers and classrooms; - xii.
-Provide professional development courses; - xiii.
-Catalogue courses; - xiv.
-Schedule courses and classrooms i.
-Undertake student recruitment activities;
+Provides advice on courses, - ii.
+Develops and administers curriculum design and content, - iii.
+Administers independent study and special topics, - iv.
+Assesses external credit transfer, - v.
+Designs curricula for new programs, - vi.
+Administers student evaluation of learning and teaching, - vii.
+Designs and implements co-curricular activities, - viii.
+Develops collaborative programs with other universities, - ix.
+Develops and implements online teaching, - x.
+Manages teaching resources including classrooms and teaching labs, - xi.
+Provides and administers professional and career development courses, - xii.
+Catalogues courses, - xiii.
+Schedules courses and classrooms

-5. External Engagement Section
+5. Admissions and Outreach Section

-The External Engagement Section is charged with recruiting graduate students to OIST, organizing outreach science activities to develop a pathway for future talent in science and activities to engage alumni who are graduates of our degree programs, and handling records and data for potential PhD candidates as well as alumni.
-The External Engagement Section performs the following tasks:
+The Admissions and Outreach Section is charged with attracting qualified students to OIST and organizing educational outreach activities to develop a pathway for future talent in science.
+The Admissions and Outreach Section is further responsible for communications and the maintenance of relationships with alumni.
+The Admissions and Outreach Section performs the following tasks:

-- ii.
-Maintain the OIST Admissions websites and social media related to student recruitment activities; - iii.
-Plan and facilitate outreach activities for secondary school students in and out of Okinawa; - iv.
-Maintain data concerning: - a.
-Intending students; - b.
-Visiting STEM-focused secondary school students; - c.
-The Graduate School-run workshop and event participants; - d.
-Alumni - v.
-Administer alumni association and activities
+- i.
+Develops educational program promotional materials, - ii.
+Administers the admissions process, - iii.
+Provides secretariat for the Admissions Committee, - iv.
+Undertakes student recruitment activities, both PhD and research internship, - v.
+Maintains the Graduate School website, the OIST Admissions website, and social media related to student recruitment activities, - vi.
+Plans and facilitates educational outreach activities for secondary school students, in and out of Okinawa, - vii.
+Administers the alumni association and its activities, viii.
+Maintains data concerning:

+- a.
+Prospective students, - b.
+Visiting STEM-focused secondary school students, - c.
+Graduate School-run workshops and events and their participants, - d.
+Alumni

+This Graduate School Organization shall come into force from September 1, 2020.

-Graduate School Organization 20200901
+This Graduate School Organization shall come into force from September 1, 2023.